 Everybody’s been raving about white sand beaches and sandbars (Read: Kalanggaman Island).
 Don’t join the bandwagon this time—try the rocky coast!
 Because it rocks.
-Well, literally.
-Haha.
-One shall not underestimate Malabrigo’s; its pebbles that come in various shapes, sizes, and colors are said to be great scrubs for our skin!
-Yes, panghilod is the term.
+Well, literally. 😛 The beaches of Malabrigo shouldn’t be underestimated because their pebbles that come in various shapes, sizes, and colors are said to be great scrubs for our skin. 😉 Skin care is life, mga bes. 😛

 2. The crystal clear and cool waters

-Snorkeling and diving are highly encouraged in this part of Batangas.
-The underwater world of Malabrigo will surely feast your eyes.
-Mare-realize mo na ‘yung relasyon n’yo lang ang tanging malabo sa mundo.
-Haha, exaggeration intended.
-And since Malabrigo’s sea bed is stony, the temperature of the water is chill enough to beat the heat.
-By the way, there’s this Fish Sanctuary and Refuge Area near actor Christopher de Leon’s place (yes, their family has a rest house there) where no fishermen are allowed to catch so as not to prevent the small fishes from growing and reproducing.
-Given that rule, the said spot has truly become a “sanctuary” as it houses various sea creatures (friendly fishes, mostly) that you can swim with.
+The Verde Island Passage, the world’s “Center of the Center of Marine Biodiversity”, stretches through the coast of Lobo; hence, snorkeling and diving are highly encouraged in this part of Batangas.
+The clear underwater world of Malabrigo will surely feast your eyes.
+Mare-realize mo na ‘yung relasyon n’yo lang ang tanging malabo sa mundo. 😛 And since Malabrigo’s sea bed is stony, the temperature of the water is chill enough to beat the heat.
+The town also maintains a Fish Sanctuary and Refuge Area where fishermen are prohibited to catch so as not to prevent the small fishes from growing and reproducing.
+The said spot has become a favorite among tourists as it houses a variety of friendly sea creatures that they can freely swim with.

 3. The picturesque lighthouse

-Before plunging to the sea, it’s a tradition for us to warm up by climbing our way to the Faro de Punta de Malabrigo, a 19th century-old lighthouse located atop a cliff.
-You can hike via the now-cemented roads then descend using the stairs that lead to the beach itself.
+Before plunging into the sea, it has been a tradition for us to warm up by climbing our way to the Faro de Punta de Malabrigo (Parola), a 19th century-old lighthouse located atop a cliff.
+It’s now accessible via vehicles, but I prefer you to hike it via the now-cemented roads then descend using the stairs that lead to the beach.
 Through the government’s Adopt-a-Lighthouse project and the help of Olympic swimmer Akiko Thompson, The Parola has been restored and maintained through the years.
 It was declared by the National Historical Commission of the Philippines as a National Historical Landmark last 2006.
-We were able to climb towards the tower a few years ago; I just don’t know if they still allow it today.
+We were able to climb the tower a few years ago; I just don’t know if they still allow it today.
 But don’t hesitate to ask whenever there’s a caretaker present.
 If prohibited, don’t fret—just savor the view of the Verde and Mindoro islands.
 Tapos mag-emote ka and whisper to yourself, “So near yet so far.”

 4. The healthy food

-Say no to burgers and French fries for the meantime and eat guilt-free recipes offered by the town of Lobo.
-Rich in Sampaloc trees, sweet tamarind is one of the major products of this place aside from Atis (Trivia: It’s the Atis Capital of the Philippines).
-You can hoard boxes of such as pasalubong at a cheaper price (P50 each as what I can remember).
-Pinais (poached dulong wrapped in banana leaves), Bulanglang (different veggies boiled in rice water), Ginataang Tulingan (tulingan cooked in coconut milk), and anything that is “sinaing” (braised) are also some of the must-taste delicacies of Lobo and Batangas in general.
-Oh, and before I forget, munch on their locally made pastries such as Kababayan (Filipino version of muffin), Paborita Biscuit, Buchi-Buchi (kamote balls that resemble kwek-kwek), and Ookan (deep fried rice flour mixed with egg and sugar).
+Say no to fast food for the meantime and eat guilt-free recipes offered by the town of Lobo.
+Rich in Sampaloc (Tamarind) trees, the town is recognized as a primary producer of delicacies made of tamarind such as sweet tamarind (minatamis na sampaloc) and tamarind candy which is popularly known as “champoy”.
+You can hoard boxes of such as pasalubong at P50 each as what I can remember.
+Aside from that, Lobo also takes pride in being the Atis (sugar apple) Capital of the Philippines.
+Pinais (poached dulong fish wrapped in banana leaves), Bulanglang (different vegetables boiled in rice water), Ginataang Tulingan (tulingan fish cooked in coconut milk), and anything that is “sinaing” (braised) are also some of the must-taste delicacies of Lobo and Batangas in general.
+Oh, and before I forget, munch on their locally made pastries such as Kababayan (Filipino version of muffin), Paborita Biscuit, Buchi-Buchi (sweet potato balls that resemble kwek-kwek), and Ookan (deep fried rice flour mixed with egg and sugar).
 I was so busy eating that I failed to take pictures of them. 😛

 5. The not so crowded shores